 How Burial Insurance Rates Are Determined

-Burial insurance premium rates are based on a variety of factors including age and life expectancy, medical history, and desired benefit level.
+No waiting period burial insurance rates are based on a variety of factors including age and life expectancy, medical history, and desired benefit level.

-Burial policies typically provide a death benefit somewhere in the range of $5,000 to $30,000, though higher and lower benefit amounts are available from some of the insurers that issue burial and funeral policies.
+Burial policies from the best burial insurance companies typically provide a death benefit somewhere in the range of $5,000 to $30,000, though higher and lower benefit amounts are available from some of the insurers that issue burial and funeral policies.

-Most burial insurance policies have fixed premiums and benefits, which means premium and death-benefit amounts are guaranteed to stay the same for as long as the policy remains in place.
+Most no waiting burial insurance policies have fixed premiums and benefits, which means premium and death-benefit amounts are guaranteed to stay the same for as long as the policy remains in place.

 “Graded-premium” policies permit the insurance company to periodically reevaluate its underwriting risk and adjust premiums accordingly.